Harry Kane finally gets his move — but it’s not the one he wanted

 Those other bids didn’t happen, though, and it is now happening that Kane is leaving Spurs.

 None of this is to disparage Bayern, one of the game’s great clubs, of the status that it is a genuine privilege to play for them.
-It is an honour to be their number-nine, following in the line of Gerd Muller, Jurgen Klinsmann and the player he most directly replaces in Robert Lewandowski.
-That will stand to Kane, especially as a rare high-profile English player to go abroad.
+It is an honour to be their number nine, following in the line of Gerd Muller, Jurgen Klinsmann and the player he most directly replaces in Robert Lewandowski.

 In some ways, though, Bayern have been victims of the modern game as much as Spurs.
 Its distorted economics have given them a longer run of titles than they could have ever imagined, but with a cost.
 The more leagues they win, the less it means.
 Borussia Dortmund’s challenge last season should almost have been welcomed as it offered tension and significance.
 There’s then the manner that even Bayern have had to adapt to football’s new world, which is almost completely made up of the Premier League.